 Image 19: 60-2 analogue sensor signal

-HINT: If machines with highly dynamic rpm, or with a high rotational vibration are analysed (big rpm deviations during one revolution), and also high orders should be extracted, an encoder or a tacho probe with more than one pulse/rev. (180p/rev or higher) is recommended, to get higher accuracy.
+HINT: If machines with highly dynamic rpm, or with a high rotational vibration are analyzed (big rpm deviations during one revolution), and also high orders should be extracted, an encoder or a tacho probe with more than one pulse/rev. (180p/rev or higher) is recommended, to get higher accuracy.

 Reason: The order tracking algorithm resamples the time domain data into the angle domain.
 If we get more information from the RPM probe, we have more pulses per revolution and the resampling to the angle domain will be much more accurate!